Three Days of the Condor: Legal action

 In 1997, The Association of Danish Film Directors (Danske Filminstruktører), on behalf of the director Sydney Pollack, sued Danmarks Radio on the grounds that cropping the film for television compromised the artistic integrity of the original film and that broadcasting the film in a reduced screen version violated Pollack's copyright.
 However, the case was unsuccessful because the film rights to Three Days of the Condor were not actually owned by Pollack.
-The case is believed to have been the first legal challenge to the practice of panning and scanning widescreen films for terrestrial broadcast.
+The case is believed to have been the first legal challenge to the practice of panning and scanning widescreen films on screens with a 4:3 aspect ratio.